jstevewhite/rsrch/README.md

 # Search Configuration (Serper.dev provides both search and scraping)
 SERPER_API_KEY=your_serper_api_key  # Required for web search and scraping fallback
 # Exclude domains (comma-separated).
+Applied as -site:domain for SERP/Perplexity, and 'exclude' payload for Tavily; results are also post-filtered by domain.
 Example: exclude YouTube
 EXCLUDE_DOMAINS=youtube.com,youtu.be
 # Perplexity Search API (optional; use if SEARCH_PROVIDER=PERPLEXITY)
 PERPLEXITY_API_KEY=your_perplexity_api_key